Blackberry Mojito Mocktail

 Directions

-Pour into ice-filled glasses and garnish with fresh mint sprigs, lime wedges, and blackberries.
+Pour into ice-filled glasses and garnish with fresh mint sprigs, lime wedges, and a few whole blackberries.
+Serve while fully cold and sparkling for maximum aromatic brightness and refreshing clarity.

 *Notes